-Over the past ten years or so, there has been a lot of literature about investment psychology, more often referred to as Behavioral Finance: “A field of finance that proposes psychology-based theories to explain stock market anomalies.
+Smart investors understand that psychology plays an enormous role in investing.
+This is described in the field of Behavioral Finance: “A field of finance that proposes psychology-based theories to explain stock market anomalies.
 Within behavioral finance, it is assumed that the information structure and the characteristics of market participants systematically influence individuals’ investment decisions as well as market outcomes.”

-For many years, most financial scholars maintained that markets are rational and efficient, and this was embodied in the “Efficient Market Hypothesis.”
+For many years, financial scholars maintained that markets are rational and efficient.
+This was embodied in the “Efficient Market Hypothesis.”
 However, the many manias and wild market swings throughout history have undermined this theory.

 “In the short term, the stock market behaves like a voting machine, but in the long term it acts like a weighing machine”

 Many investors have suffered huge losses from buying into popular asset manias near the top.
-Similarly, the lost opportunities from selling temporarily unpopular but cheap assets at or near the bottom devastate long-term results because of the powerful effect of compounding, which multiplies the effect of large errors.
+Conversely, many have lost opportunities from selling unpopular, cheap assets near the bottom.
+This behavior devastates long-term results because of the powerful effect of compounding.
 Here are a few examples:

-- In 1987 the market crashed 22% in one day, but still rose over 5% for the year.
+In 1987, the market crashed 22% in one day, but still rose 5% for the year.
 Those who sold at the bottom and stayed out for two years missed returns of 53%.

 The lesson is clear: investor behavior is a major determinant of investment performance.
-Investors might have perfect understanding and an excellent investment strategy, but their investing results will be determined by their behavior.
+Investors might have excellent investment knowledge and strategy.
+However, their results will be determined by their behavior.

-- Bucking the desire to be active – doing nothing vs. being active.
+- Doing nothing.
+Bucking the desire to be active

-- Ignoring investment, political and business news media hype.
+- Dismissing investment, political and business news media hype

 Mistakes that Even Smart Investors Make

 One of my favorite investment books is “Investment Mistakes Even Smart Investors Make and How to Avoid Them,” by Swedroe and Balaban.
 I believe this is must reading for all investors.
 It is an easy read for all levels of investors and lists 77 mistakes.
-Each chapter is succinct, backed by compelling data and provides actionable advice.
+Each chapter is chock full of compelling data and actionable advice.

 My Top Ten Investor Mistakes

-- Relying on bad advice from the wrong sources (e.g. brokers, TV analysts, or [soon-to-be ex] friends).
+- Relying on bad advice from the wrong sources (e.g. brokers, TV analysts or friends)

-- Not understanding the risk-reward tradeoff of your individual and total portfolio holdings; not building a portfolio that as a whole maximizes your results.
+- Not understanding the risk-reward trade-off of your individual and total portfolio holdings; not building a portfolio that maximizes your results

 I can’t emphasize enough the importance of self-awareness in your investing.
-Just by reading about it you can gain more awareness of your tendencies and possible weaknesses, thereby helping you to avoid these mistakes.
+Just reading about investment psychology can help you gain more awareness of your tendencies and possible weaknesses.
+As a result, you will make fewer mistakes.

 Here are more resources that can help you: